How to Set Up a PayPal Account for Freelancing (Outside US)

 People use PayPal to purchase online products, to renew online subscriptions, to shop for art works, to send money to friends and family, and for other purposes because:

-1. It doesn’t reveal your banking & credit card info
+1. It doesn’t reveal your banking and credit card info.

 When sending money online, this online payment system does not reveal your banking information.
 All you need to send or receive money is the other person’s email address.
 So it’s fairly private.